 JOB TITLE: Tanzania Country Director

-STAFF REPORTING TO POSTHOLDER: Programme Operations Manager and Finance and Administration Manager, and in total around 20 technical, programme and support staff
+REPORTING TO POSTHOLDER: Finance and Administration Manager and programme staff.
+Farm Africa Tanzania has a total of 20 technical, programme and support staff.

 LOCATION: Dar es Salaam with significant national travel and some international travel